Nurrospody/SOURCE-Statistics-ILC/Timecards/Week-7-Timecard.md

 figuring out the gg coding will be complicated, so pacing it between more normal graphs should help.
-Then my computer . . . froze up and wouldn’t turn off with the power button, so I had to wait for it to die on its own, so instead of making a bunch of graphs, I read chapter 2 of my Statistics Done Wrong book.
+Then my computer . . . froze up and wouldn’t turn off with the power button, so I had to wait for it to die on its own.
+So instead of making a bunch of graphs, I read chapter 2 of my Statistics Done Wrong book.
 I told my partner he should read the chapters so he can be as cynical and disappointed as me now.

-**Thursday** - 0 hours 0 minutes - work description
+**Thursday** - 1 hours 16 minutes - Wrote up the Statistics Gone Wrong
+musings from chapter 2, now that my computer is back in buisness.
+Created new report skeleton and added to README –“why is it doing that?”
+(today I learned if you don’t have — under your header it doesn’t get detected properly when knitting\!)

 **Friday** - 0 hours 0 minutes - work description